stolarczyk/metaboLITE/docs/_docs/Windows.md

 PIC

 _In case of both operating systems_: once the Kitematic is installed, you can search for any Docker image deposited to the Docker Hub.
-To download the shinyapp, just search the shinyapp phrase and "create" the container deposited by the user: mstolarczyk.
+To download the application, just search the `metabolite` phrase and "create" the container deposited by the user: `mstolarczyk`.

 PIC